Miners’ Day celebrated in climate talks city in Poland

 Scientists say the use of coal, one of the most polluting fossil fuels, needs to be radically reduced by the middle of the century to curb global warming.

-But not all residents agree that coal is the main culprit.
-Klaudiusz Jania, the miners’ band conductor, said he believed that the main problem was people burning waste in their homes to save money.
+Klaudiusz Jania, who conducted another band that played on a local train, said he believed that the main problem was people burning waste instead of coal to warm their homes, to save money.

-He says climate conferences are important but believes that the once-industrial region has done a lot improve its environment.
+He says climate conferences are important but believes that the once-industrial region has done a lot to improve its environment.

 “The amount of effort that has been put into improving the air, I think residents of Katowice, its authorities and the authorities of all Upper Silesia should be given a gold medal,” Jania said.